dxavier93/file-processor/README.md

 # Technical-test
 This code consists in a file processor for phone numbers.
-The input file is inside the project package together with the countyCodes.
+The input file is inside the project package together with the countyCodes, so you just need to chance the file values.

 ### Software Engineer
 - Deorgenes Xavier Junior